By Dr. Robert Kane, Air University

 "In singling out and recognizing in such a special way one of your own, you pay respect and tribute not only to Air Force Staff Sgt.
 Esther McGowin Blake, you honor all of us who knew and loved her and who were privileged to share her life," her son Thomas said at the dedication ceremony.

 "It's never easy being the first.
 The trail that Esther Blake blazed made it possible for other women to follow," said Chief Master Sgt.
 Timothy Horn, the Air University command chief.
 "Her success opened the doors to allow future women the opportunity to serve with pride.
 Our Air Force is emphatically better for her efforts."

-Today, nearly 20 percent of the active-duty members of the Air Force are women.
-In comparison to the women of Staff Sgt.
-Blake's Air Force, women in today's Air Force serve in 99 percent of the available career fields, including as security forces members and combat pilots.
+Today, nearly 20 percent of the active-duty members of the Air Force are women and they serve in 99 percent of the available career fields, including as security forces members and combat pilots.

-"Staff Sgt.
-Blake's spirit of service to country and duty to the Air Force lives on in the women of today's Air Force," Chivalette said.
+"Staff sergeant Blake's spirit of service to country and duty to the Air Force lives on in the women of today's Air Force," Chivalette said.